document.write('

 Opportunities for students to study a particular subject under a faculty member\'s direction.
 Prerequisite: permission of department chair and instructor.

-A systematic introduction to sociological theory, focusing on the intellectual and socio-political factors that shaped the thought of classic and contemporary social theorists and on the logics and rhetorics employed by thinkers attempting to comprehend the complexities of the social world.
-Classic theorists treated may include Marx, Durkheim, Simmel, Weber, and DuBois while among contemporary theorists Parsons, Bell, Goffman, Giddens, Bourdieu, Baudrillard and Habermas may be examined.
-Prerequisite: SOAN 101 or permission of instructor.
+A systematic introduction to sociological and anthropological theory, focusing on the intellectual and socio-political factors that shaped the thought of classic and contemporary theorists, and on the logics and rhetorics employed by thinkers attempting to comprehend the complexities of culture and society.
+Special emphasis on critical theoretical schools of thought from the 1960s to the present.
+Prerequisite: SOAN 101 or 102 or permission of instructor.

 SOAN-303 Social Science Research Methods (4 Credits)